Love (Keyshia Cole song): Background

 "Love" was written by Cole along with producer Greg Curtis.
 When she moved to Los Angeles in pursuit of a record deal, "Love" was the track that she thought stood the best chance of getting her signed to a label.
 When she met with A&M Records President Ron Fair, she performed the song, and Fair signed Cole on the spot.

-The track tells the story of a girl who is always trying to do her best for her boyfriend, even though she believes that she is never good enough.
-The lyrics read: "I used to think that I wasn't fine enough and I used to think I wasn't wild enough but I won't waste my time tryin' to figure out why you are playin' games what's this all about?"
+Lyrically, "Love" tells the story of a girl who is always trying to do her best for her boyfriend, even though she believes that she is never good enough.
 The song describes the boyfriend's infidelity and Cole's struggle to believe it because she is madly in love with him.
+In 2025, Cole admitted that she originally disliked the song and was still unsure whether that has changed.

 Chart performance

-"Love" debuted on the US Billboard Hot 100 at number 82 and rose to number 49 in its second week, becoming the chart's "Greatest Gainer."
+Issued by A&M Records as the album's fourth and final single, "Love" became Cole's breakthrough record after a string of modestly successful singles.
+The song debuted on the US Billboard Hot 100 at number 82 and rose to number 49 in its second week, becoming the chart's "Greatest Gainer."
 It slowly moved up the charts with minor setbacks, and eventually reached position 19, becoming Cole's most successful solo charting single up to then until her 2007 song "Let It Go" reached position seven.
-"Love" also pekaed at number three on the Hot R&B/Hip-Hop Songs chart.
+"Love" also peaked at number three on the Hot R&B/Hip-Hop Songs chart.
 Billboard ranked 18th on its 2006 R&B/Hip-Hop Songs year-end chart.
 "Love" was eventually certified platinum by the Recording Industry Association of America (RIAA).